Supermarine Walrus

+After the end of the war the Walrus continued in service, and some aircraft operated in a civil capacity in regions such as Australia and the Antarctic.
+The Walrus was succeeded in its air-sea rescue role by the first generation of helicopters.

 Development

 The Supermarine Walrus, originally called the Supermarine Seagull V, was initially developed by Supermarine as a private venture in response to a Royal Australian Air Force (RAAF) requirement for an observation seaplane to be catapult-launched from cruisers.
 Designed by a team led by Supermarine's chief designer, R.J.
 Mitchell, it resembled Mitchell's earlier Supermarine Seagull III in general layout.

 Supermarine began construction of a prototype during 1930, but due to other, more pressing, commitments did not complete it until 1933.
 The prototype of the Seagull V, known as the Type 228, following modifications to the design, was first flown by "Mutt" Summers on 21 June 1933.
 Five days later, the aeroplane (now marked N-1) made an appearance at the SBAC show at Hendon, where Summers made an unscheduled loop during the display, startling the spectators (Mitchell included).

 On 29 July Supermarine handed the aircraft (re-marked as N-2) over to the Marine Aircraft Experimental Establishment at Felixstowe.
 Over the following months extensive trials took place; including shipborne trials aboard the HMS Repulse and the HMS Valiant carried out on behalf of the Royal Australian Navy.
 There were also catapult trials carried out by the Royal Aircraft Establishment at Farnborough, when the Seagull V became the first piloted aircraft in the world to be launched by catapult, piloted by Flight Lieutenant Sydney Richard Ubee.

 The strength of the aircraft was demonstrated in October 1935, when a Seagull V carrying the Commander-in-Chief of the Home Fleet, Roger Backhouse, landed in the water in Portland Harbour with its wheels unretracted.
 The aircraft's hull flooded following the impact of the landing, which caused it to flip over, but Backhouse and the crew managed to escape with minor injuries.
 An automatic horn and indicator lights were subsequently fitted to ensure the pilot checked the wheels before landing.
 The machine was later repaired and returned to service.
 Soon afterwards it became one of the first aircraft to be fitted with an undercarriage position indicator on the instrument panel.
 Test pilot Alex Henshaw later stated that the Walrus was strong enough to make a wheels-up landing on grass without much damage, but also commented that it was "the noisiest, coldest and most uncomfortable" aircraft he had ever flown.